hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Should they be either stupid, stiff, or old.
 >
-> Bel , Those with six lessons, every one must own,
+> Bel.
+Those with six lessons, every one must own,
 >
 > Are only fit to jump about alone;
 >